kengraf/nadialin/README.md

 4. Run the deployment script: `./deploy.sh`

 > [!WARNING]
-> THe remainder of thi page is a wokr in progress
+> THe remainder of this page is a work in progress

 ## What is needed to run an event?